Shreya-singhal07/Shreya-singhal07/README.md

 # Hi, Shreya here :)

-I’m a Software Developer focused on building innovative solutions by integrating AI.
-I contributed to the design and development of web-based applications and features for Adobe products, using Python and Neural Network architectures.
-I collaborated with cross-functional teams to deliver high-quality, user-friendly features while adhering to agile practices.
-Passionate about learning new technologies and solving real-world challenges.
+A Software Developer focused on building innovative solutions by integrating AI.

+- contributed to the design and development of web-based applications and features for Adobe products, using Python and Neural Network architectures.
+- collaborated with cross-functional teams to deliver high-quality, user-friendly features while adhering to agile practices.
-I am passionate about learning new technologies and applying them to solve real-world problems.
+- passionate about learning new technologies and solving real-world challenges.

 I am looking for opportunities to further develop my skills and experience and to join a team that values innovation, creativity, and collaboration.